data4news/dollars-to-votes-sf-2024/README.md

 >
 > This year, however, the DCCC race is a marquee attraction.
 >
 > More than $2 million has been poured into the race by backers of the two main groups, or slates, of DCCC candidates — a potentially record sum.
 Most of that money comes from moderate tech-affiliated and labor groups supporting a moderate slate called SF Democrats for Change, which promises to restore “common sense” to a DCCC that it accuses of taking positions “out of sync with San Francisco voters,” including “defunding public safety initiatives” and refusing to take a stance on the 2022 school board recall.
 Labor groups, meanwhile, are backing the progressive Labor and Working Families slate, which promises to fight for a San Francisco “that works for everyone, not just the billionaires” and to protect the city from a reversion “back to failed Reagan-era policies.”
+>
+> There are 30 candidates running for 14 seats in the 17th district and 21 candidates fighting for 10 spots in the 19th.
+>
+> Most of these candidates are running on the big slates.
+There are practical reasons for this: It’s extremely expensive for individual candidates to send out campaign mailers and ads.
+By joining forces and pooling funds, candidates can reach more people at a lower cost and benefit from the name recognition and political expertise of better-known contenders.

 [Source: San Francisco Chronicle](https://www.sfchronicle.com/opinion/article/democratic-county-central-committee-18682320.php)